-If I had known how easy it was to do embroidery on canvas, I’d have done it years ago.
+I’d have done it years ago if I had known how easy it was to do embroidery on canvas.
 I’m chuffed with how this piece of embroidered wall art turned out.
 And I can’t wait to get stitching again on another stretched canvas.

 But no worries, this embroidered hanging plant wall art will last forever, no matter how much I neglect it.